iamgini/azure-cookbook/az-300-azure-architecture-technologies-certification-exam.md

 Try adding new subnet and see the difference.

 ### 9.48 Public and Private IP Address
+Click on the + sign and create new public IP (search for public IP) Give a name and choose other options

 ### 9.49 Routing Traffic on a Network
+Create Route Table - how to send or receive traffic over network.
+Create rule -> Choose route and can choose firewall in the middle.
+Then Associate virtual network and subnet

+## 10 Connectivity Between Networks

+### 10.51 Introduction to VNET Peering

 ## Appendix